Hidden Gems in Lisbon

 This is where you will find anything and everything: In addition to clothing and jewelry, you will also find a lot of trinkets from past times, old magazines and books, furniture, records and much more.

-Attention: Bargaining is not really appreciated by the Portuguese, and is sometimes even considered an insult.
+Please note: Bargaining is not really appreciated by the Portuguese, and is sometimes even considered an insult.

 Mouraria neighborhood